 How does Borate impact pool water balance?

-Borate impacts pool water balance by acting as a pH buffer and an algaestat.
-It reduces chlorine consumption and remains in the water, helping to maintain a stable pH level and prevent algae growth.
+impacts pool water balance by acting as a pH buffer and an algaestat.
+Borate reduces chlorine consumption and remains in the water, maintaining a stable pH level and preventing algae growth.
 Borate also slows the rate of pH increase in pools with a Salt Water Chlorine Generator (SWG), reducing the need for frequent acid and bicarb additions.
-Furthermore, borate can lower the chlorine demand by preventing algae growth, contributing to the overall water balance in the pool.
+Furthermore, borate lowers the chlorine demand by preventing algae growth, contributing to the overall water balance in the pool.